-So Alan learned from Gary, and I learned from Alan for close to one year by working for him for next to nothing.
-That’s the million dollar year of my life because I got a million dollar education.
-He taught me how to write headlines and how to come up with offers.
+So Alan learned from Gary, and Dan learned from Alan for close to one year by working for him for next to nothing.
+That’s the million-dollar year of his life because he got a million-dollar education.
+Alan taught him how to write headlines and how to come up with offers.

 From Writing Ads To Books To Online Copy

 You see, when Dan Lok started a copywriting career, he realized that he would get more orders if he wrote a certain way.
 He observed this for some time and wrote notes on things that worked and didn’t work.
 This is how he wrote and published his first book.
 It’s called Influence and it’s also available on Amazon.
 It talks about the 47 principles of what worked and what doesn’t work in copywriting.

 That’s how he started his career.
 In his early 20s, he was charging $2000 for a marketing piece, such as a sales letter, and he worked with four or five clients per month, making about $10,000 a month.
 Decent money, right?

 Later he evolved into marketing and internet marketing.
 Some believe one of the reasons he made a lot of money online was because of his timing and he agrees with that.
 When he got into it, it was early on and there wasn’t a whole lot of competition.